adrianeortiz/new-mac-setup/README.md

 # new-mac-setup
-New Mac setup with certain preferences and tools for my development needs
+New Mac setup (Intel chip)with certain preferences and tools for my development needs